tiljaeger/LinuxSystemMonitor/README.md

 Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-Follow along with the classroom lesson to complete the project!

 ![System Monitor](images/monitor.png)

 ## Udacity Linux Workspace